 TEMPERANCE BILLIARD HALL

-originally a Temperance Billiard Hall, built at the height of the "Temperance Movement" in order to provide an alternative to pubs bars and other alcohol based entertainment venues.
+The building at 47 Clapham High Street, was originally a Temperance Billiard Hall, built at the height of the "Temperance Movement" in order to provide an alternative to pubs bars and other alcohol based entertainment venues.
 By 1939 there were around 50 billiard halls across London.
-It has been the offices of Moxley Architects since 1988 in the South Pacific.
+It has been the offices of Moxley Architects since 1988

+"L'Émigrant de Landor Road"

+ISACC SMITH & ELIZABETH COOK Isaac Smith (1752-1831) was a Rear Admiral in the Royal Navy and cousin of Captain James Cook, with whom he sailed on two voyages of exploration in the South Pacific.
 Smith was the first European to set foot in eastern Australia.
 There is a small plinth on the rocks in Kurnell, New South Wales where Smith first set foot on Austrailian soil.
 In retirement Smith shared a house with Captain Cook's widow Elizabeth at 136 Clapham High Street (behind Mcdonalds).